Image courtesy of British Library Photostream

 Tina and Derrick recently moved into a six-room apartment in Tribeca after Tina's promotion and the new baby.
 We were all there to celebrate life and next steps, new professions and wealth, livelihoods on the rise, maturing romances, a sum of the work we had all put in during our youth—both together and apart.
 This was 2006, and their apartment had a view of the Freedom Tower in its kind of skeletal phase of construction, and all I remember is this sense of a behemoth construct shading over the entire dinner and the reflection of the beams present the whole time in the Bride's copper eyes.

 Before we had sat at the table to eat Tina's lamb roast, the Bride and I scanned the apartment.
 There was this elegant blend of a designer's touch and the staccato mess of a working couple with a new baby.
-The kitchen opened into a living-room type area, and although the furnishing was uncompromised and new, there were those hints of disarray that actually comforted me: magazines spread throughout table tops instead of unified, baby-play-things toppled over waiting to be stepped on.
+The kitchen opened into a living-room type area, and although the furnishing was uncompromised and new, there were those hints of disarray actually comforting me: magazines spread throughout table tops instead of unified, baby-play-things toppled over waiting to be stepped on.
 The Bride actually found a dust-bunny in the furthest corner of the television room, and we laughed together at its benignity.

 "I get my own bar now," Derrick said, standing over the small maple bar adjacent to the wall-sized window.
 His arms outstretched, he clearly wanted us to be impressed or congratulate him on some achievement.